The landscape is a universal symbolic image, thick with narration and

 position inside the psyche.

-passage of time.
 The paintings are meant to explore levels of meaning

 as they connect our personal experiences to a world severely distanced